guinslym/cstmc_helper_to_parse_the_dataset/README.md

 	art.simplify_this_dataset(any_dataset.xml_file)

 ####parsing.py
 A loosing time script.... :) I wanted to download all the images from the CSMTC server that are related with the open dataset.
 Because on my DB I have a column Height and width so In order to know the dimension of the photo I needed to download the images.
 This file will create 5 thread to download all the pictures...
 (66000 pics) it took me 15 hours....
-And I didn't use the picture... don'T have time for time.
+And I didn't use the picture... don'T have time for that.
 So on my db the size field are empty.

 	python2 parsing.py